padrino/padrino-docs/guides/02_getting-started/02_basic-projects.html.md

 Be sure to read the [Installation](/guides/getting-started/installation "Installation") instructions first.
-You might also want to check out the [Why Use Padrino?](/guides/introduction/why-use-padrino "Why Use Padrino?") guide for a better understanding of Sinatra and Padrino if you are new to the stack.
+You might also want to check out the [Why Learn Padrino?](/guides/introduction/why-learn-padrino "Why Learn Padrino?") guide for a better understanding of Sinatra and Padrino if you are new to the stack.

 --------------------------------------------------------------------------------